mytran2111/mytran2111.github.io/research.md

 layout: category
 title: Research
 ---
-I am interested in doing research in Applied Statistics and Machine Learning.
+Currently, I am interested in doing research in Applied Statistics and Machine Learning.
+In the past, I have been working as research assistant in Quantitative Imaging Lab and Analytical Chemistry Lab.